Post Baccalaureate Registered Nurse Residency Program (PB-RNR)

 About the PB-RNR

-Throughout the one-year PB-RNR program, the nurse resident is supported with 100% protected learning time to master the complexities of providing nursing care as an advanced beginner to a competent care provider.
-The robust veteran centric curriculum is designed using the 2021 CCNE Standards for Accreditation of Entry-to-Practice Nurse Residency Programs and consists of a comprehensive four-part clinical rotation and didactic training program.
-Residents participate in precepted clinical rotations in ambulatory, acute and specialty care areas and conclude the program with leadership development training.
-Nurse residents participate in engaging and interactive didactic learning experiences, specialized training opportunities, interprofessional collaboration, and professional role socialization in areas like evidence-based practice, quality improvement, and early career development.
+Throughout the one-year PB-RNR program, the nurse resident receives support through 100% protected learning time to master the complexities of providing nursing care as an advanced beginner to a competent care provider.
+The design of our robust Veteran-centric curriculum uses the 2021 CCNE Standards for Accreditation of Entry-to-Practice Nurse Residency Programs and consists of a comprehensive four-part clinical rotation and didactic training program.
+Residents participate in precepted clinical rotations in ambulatory, acute, and specialty care areas and conclude the program with leadership development training.
+Nurse residents participate in engaging and interactive didactic learning experiences, specialized training opportunities, inter-professional collaboration, and professional role socialization in areas like evidence-based practice, quality improvement, and early career development.
 Upon completion of the one-year PB-RNR, nurse residents are eligible for hire in a variety of locations within the San Francisco VA Health Care System.